lee-b/ChatDev-sane/wiki.md

 python3 visualizer/app.py
 ```

-then start building a software by ``python3 run.py`` and go to [Visualizer Website](http://127.0.0.1:8000/) to see an real-time visualized version of logs such as
+then start building a software by ``python3 run.py`` and go to [Your local instance of ChatChain Visualizer Website (localhost:8000/)](http://localhost:8000/) to see an real-time visualized version of logs such as

 ![demo](misc/demo.png)

-- You can also go to the [ChatChain Visualizer](http://127.0.0.1:8000/static/chain_visualizer.html) on this page and
-  upload any ``ChatChainConfig.json`` under ``CompanyConfig/`` to get a visualization on this chain, such as:
+- You can also upload any ``ChatChainConfig.json`` under ``CompanyConfig/`` to get a visualization on this chain, such as:

 ![ChatChain Visualizer](misc/chatchain_vis.png)

-- You can also go to the [Chat Replay page](http://127.0.0.1:8000/static/replay.html) to replay the log file in the software folder
+- You can also go to the [Chat Replay page (localhost:8000/static/replay.html)](http://localhost:8000/static/replay.html) to replay the log file in the software folder
     - click the ``File Upload`` bottom to upload a log, then click ``Replay``
     - The replay only shows the dialogues in natural languages between agents, it will not contain debug logs.